-Major General Michael A. Calhoun is assigned as The Adjutant General, Florida.
-As the Adjutant General, he is the senior military advisor to the Governor, responsible for the overall management, readiness, and mobilization of both U.S. Army and U.S. Air Force elements of the Florida National Guard.
+Major General John Haas is The Adjutant General of Florida.
+As the Adjutant General, he is the senior military advisor to the Governor, responsible for the overall management, readiness and mobilization of both U.S. Army and U.S. Air Force elements of the Florida National Guard.

 General Haas has served in a variety of command and staff positions within the FLARNG.
 Prior to assuming this position, he was the Assistant Adjutant General – Army and the Commander of the Florida Army National Guard (FLARNG), and in command of more than 10,000 Soldiers with management authority over all FLARNG programs.
 He also served as the Director of Strategic Plans, Policies & Programs, for the Florida National Guard, where he served as the principal advisor to The Adjutant General and Joint Force Headquarters Staff concerning the formulation of strategic policies, plans, and programs.
 Immediately before that, he commanded the 53rd Infantry Brigade Combat Team, which supports federal war-fighting missions as well as Florida’s response to natural disasters and civil disturbances.

 General Haas has completed three combat tours, two in Southwest Asia and one in Grenada.
 His other key assignments include multiple company-level commands, Battalion Operations Officer, Squadron Executive Officer and Squadron Commander of the 1-153rd Cavalry Squadron.
 He also served as the FLARNG Assistant Chief of Staff and State Mobilization Officer.